 Telling the time at KS1: Teaching half past

-If (and only if) we are secure in our understanding of time in hours, my next step will be to introduce the concept of half past.
+If (and only if) your Year 2 are secure in their understanding of time in hours, my next step will be to introduce the concept of half past.

 Going back to my horizontal number line, I will position the hand half way “past” the 2 and 3, as below:

 I will explain that because the hour hand is halfway between the 2 and 3 (or half way past the 2) we say it is half past 2.
 This means it is half way past two hours.
 Repeat for various numbers.